KatherineMichel/church-website-and-marketing-on-a-budget/pitch.md

 ## Market

+### Market Size
+Currently, United Methodist membership is steadily falling in the United States, but dramatically rising in certain developing countries.
+However, the app would be creating a new market.

 ### Network Effect
 Building the app is not the only challenge.
 A network effect also needs to be created.
 This is where a missed opportunity exists.
 The United Methodist Church would not be starting from scratch to build up a user base.
 A potential user base of 12 million United Methodist members already exists, not to mention casual church-goers, newcomers, and those unaffilitated with the United Methodist Church.
 The United Methodist Church could start by promoting the app to its own member base.

 In the book Zero-to-One, Peter Thiel recommends dominating a small market first, then expanding vertically.

+#### Information Capture
+There is where the United Methodist Church would leverage data by creating a global database of church members/regular church-goers, and app-users.

 ### Primary Users Segmentation